 What does your dream life look like?

 Is there anything you think you can’t achieve?

 If so, examine those things to see if they are truly impossible or if you only think they are because of an underlying limiting belief.

-Once you identify your limiting beliefs, you can challenge them.
+Once you identify your limiting beliefs, you can challenge them and release them.

 What Made You Believe It?

 Try to pinpoint what it was that made you start believing the limiting belief.

 Some can be traced back to one pivotal event while others are a result of several life experiences.